seddie95/wheels-on-the-bus/README.md

 powered by python and the Django web framework library.
 The front-end was produced in the most part using vanilla javascript aided by jQuery.

-## Reasons for two repositories
-A second repository was created so that the applictaion could be deployed to heroku.
-The size of the initial repository even after compression was far too large for the 500mb  heroku slug limit.
-This resulted in the creation of a second repository that did not include any external files such as tests and data analysis.

 ## Deployment